 - Transition of teachers

 - ·Lack of on-going and effective training

-- ·Lack of insructional coaches
+- •Lack of insructional coaches

 - •Train the Trainer model not effective at every school

 - Technology issues with syncing, slow systems, and late emails about problems

 - Transition of teachers

 - ·Lack of on-going and effective training

-- ·Lack of instructional coaches
+- Lack of instructional coaches

-- Train the Trainer model not effective at every school
+- •Train the Trainer model not effective at every school

-- •Time management
+- Time management

 - Progess monitoring at rate in low performing school (not enough time)

 - Transition of teachers

 - ·Lack of on-going and effective training

-- ·Lack of insructional coaches
+- •Lack of insructional coaches

 - •Train the Trainer model not effective at every school

-Figure 12.
-Challenges to the implementation of the mClass: Reading 3D program.
+Figure 14.
+Respondents' beliefs about the challenges to the implementation of the mClass:

+Reading 3D program.